About this event

 Spatial profiling in Sjogren's disease

-Professor Andrew Filer, Professor of Translational Rheumatology, Inflammation and aging, University of Birmingham
+Professor Andrew Filer, Professor of Translational Rheumatology, Inflammation and Aging, University of Birmingham

 Analysis of multi-omic spatial data

-Dr Trevor McKee, Co-founder and CEO, Pathomics.io
+Dr Trevor McKee, Co-founder and Chief Executive Officer, Pathomics.io

 Tea and coffee break